UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_4/Lab_4.md

 >>   ```

 **Step 1:**
-- In the Android project view, expand the java folder and the first folder under it and then double click to open the `MainActivity.java` file.
+- In the Android project view, expand the java folder and the first folder under it and, then double-click to open the `MainActivity.java` file.
 - Click to the right of the line `setContentView(R.layout.activity_main)`

 - Press **Enter** to insert a blank line.

-- To initialise and reference the `Spinner` control with the Id name of spinner, type:
+- To initialise and reference the `Spinner` control with the `Id` name of `spinner`, type:
   - `val group = findViewById<Spinner>(R.id.spinner)`

 - After you have entered the line above, press Enter.